piccolo-orm/piccolo/docs/src/piccolo/tutorials/fastapi.rst

 deserialising data.

 Piccolo provides :func:`create_pydantic_model <piccolo.utils.pydantic.create_pydantic_model>`
-which created Pydantic models for you based on your Piccolo tables.
+which creates Pydantic models for you based on your Piccolo tables.

 Of course, you can also just define your Pydantic models by hand.